roywatson/AndroidComposeRoomExample/README.md

 ##### Branches:

 "start" branch is the raw templated project created by Android Studio Chipmunk | 2021.2.1 Patch 2.
-This is supplied for comparison purposes. ***It appears you are currently on this branch.***
+This is supplied for comparison purposes.

-"complete" branch is the example/tutorial application where the "magic"😀 happens. ******
+"complete" branch is the example/tutorial application where the "magic"😀 happens.  ***It appears you are currently on this branch.***

 ##### This example demonstrates/teaches: